ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 output_table.to_csv(“yourfilename.csv”, index = False)
 ```

 Your file name should end “.csv”.
 If you only specify a file name in the path it will save to your main directory.
 Setting ‘index’ to ‘False’ here stops it from adding a new ‘index’ column with the row number.
-Take that part out if you do want an index column.
+This argument can be removed if you do want to create an index column.

 # Methodolgy - Statistical Process Flow